PeterPopma/DrsLoad/readme.md

 eppMode:
 When eppMode is set to false, the load generator will create API calls instead of EPP.
-See api-mapping.xls for what call is create for each command.
+See api-mapping.xls for what call is created for each command.

 EPP User accounts:
 The loadtest assumes you have defined the following 1000 EPP-users:
 800000 800001 800002 ...
 800999
-All these users will user the password "Secret_123!"
+All these users will use the password "Secret_123!"

 Scenario syntax: